 Pendants turned Chandelier

-We love this option for a more sculptural piece over the island in this kitchen refresh.
-The light fixture is actually a group of pendant lights turned into a chandelier.
 With this chandelier, it provides a lot of lighting, but don’t have to install new electrical boxes.
-This makes it a great option if you’re replacing it in a single light that was above your island.
+This makes it a great option if you’re replacing it with a single light that was above your island.